rht-labs/tech-exercise/docs/README.md

     name: biscuits
     </code></pre></div>

-There are lots of code blocks for you to copy/paste.
-They have little copy✂️ icon on the right if you move your cursor on the code block.
+There are lots of code blocks for you to copy and paste.
+They have little ✂️ icon on the right if you move your cursor on the code block.
 ```bash
 echo "like this one :)"
 ```